- Year-long focused study

 - Each course can be taken separately

 - Contact us about single trimesters, workshops or visiting our anatomy classes

 Interested in cultivating embodied teaching skills while diving deeply into selected topics with Amy?
-Registration is open for the 2015 cycle of Practices in Embodied Teaching weekends, Systems & Fundamentals.
+Join us for one or more of our remaining weekends in our 2015 Practices in Embodied Teaching series: Systems & Fundamentals.
+Registration is also now open for our 2016 Practices in Embodied Teaching series: Layers & Patterns.

 Two one-year, three-trimester courses that provide practical grounding in essentials of yoga practice anatomy, emphasizing relationship between breathing and healthy spinal function.

 Two one-year, three-trimester courses, each of which travels through the body addressing structure and movement from an experiential perspective, involving discussion and movement.
 Using principles from Body-Mind Centering, Laban Movement Analysis and the Bartenieff Fundamentals, PNF and various yoga practices, we will discuss principles of alignment and therapeutic applications.

 Bones & Ligaments

 Three trimesters: Sep 2014-Jun 2015

 Practices in Embodied Teaching is made up of two year-long series of 10 weekends.
 These weekends provide opportunities to explore advanced concepts in anatomy, kinesiology, physiology and embryology.